Effect of observational holes in fractal analysis of galaxy survey masks: Multifractal analysis

-The $\Delta n_i(r)$ uncertainty is determined numerically by counting the number of points that could have been included in $n_i(r)$ but were omitted because of the uncertainty in the position, that is, those points that statistically are outside the spherical shell, despite being very close to its borders \citep{chacon2012millennium}.\\ The distance step for the $C_q$ calculation is $\Delta r=r_{i}-r_{i-1}=1.0~Mpc/h$; this value corresponds to the average distance between two galaxies in clusters \citep{narlikar2002introduction, sharan2009spacetime, martinez2010statistics}.
-The value of $ C_q $ was determined for each sample using 13 structure parameters in the range $-6\leq q\leq6$ in order to compare the results with those of \citep{chaconstudy, scrimgeour2012wigglez}.
-Fig.~\ref{fig:Cq_BOSS_Huecos} shows the behaviour of $C_q$ with respect to the comoving distance; $q\geq0$ indicates high-density regions within the distribution, whereas $q<0$ indicates low-density regions in the same distribution.
-To avoid divergence in equation~(\ref{eq:Cqrq}) when $q=1$, $C_q$ is calculated using the numerical limit, in which case it converges to the average of the left- and right-hand limits of $q$.\\ We determine the fractal dimension $D_q$ using equation~(\ref{eq:DqDEF}).
-The sliding window technique presented by \citep{martinez2003statistics, rodrigues2004self} was applied to the logarithm of the correlation integral as a function of the logarithm of the comoving distance $r$, because in this case we have a linear relationship between these variables \citep{pietronero2004statistical, chacon2012millennium}, i.e., $\log(C_q)\propto\log(r)$, where the constant of proportionality is related to the fractal dimension; see equation~(\ref{eq:ExpanLOG}).
-Thus, the slope $\frac{1}{q-1}D_q$ and the intersection $\frac{1}{q-1}\log(F_q)$ approached a segment of a curve.
-Fig.~\ref{fig:HUECOS-Dim} shows the fractal dimensions of low- and high-density regions with the structure parameter in the range $-6<q<6$.
-From these plots, it is possible to obtain the behaviour of $D_q$ in terms of the structure parameter, as shown in Fig.~\ref{fig:Dq_VS_q-CadaR-Huecos}.\\ Our analysis is complemented by the lacunarity spectrum, which explain the hole distribution and the effect of border holes, and indicates how the set of points fills the space of the masks.
-Fig.~\ref{fig:Phi-HUECOS} presents the results for these quantities.
-In addition, we determined the homogeneity scale for the distribution of points with a margin of error of 1\% (see Fig.~\ref{fig:PorcenHuecos_VS_Escala_Homoge}).
-The dependence of the homogeneity scale $r_H$ on the density of holes in each sample is shown in Table~\ref{tab:ResultsRH}.
+The uncertainty $\Delta n_i(r)$ is determined numerically counting the number of points that could have been included in $n_i(r)$ but were omitted because given the uncertainty in the position, that is, those points that statistically are outside the spherical shell despite being very close to its borders \citep{chacon2012millennium}.
+The step distance in the $C_q$ calculations is $\Delta r=r_{i}-r_{i-1}=1.0~Mpc/h$, this value corresponds to the average distance between two galaxies in clusters \citep{narlikar2002introduction, sharan2009spacetime, martinez2010statistics}.
+The $C_q$ value was determined for each sample using 9 structure parameters in the range $2\leq q\leq6$ in order to compare the results with those of \citep{chaconstudy, scrimgeour2012wigglez, PanColes2000}.
+Fig.~\ref{fig:Cq_BOSS_Huecos} shows the behavior of $C_q$ with respect to comoving distance, where all values $q\geq0$ indicates high-density regions within the distribution.
+This plot is consistent with the results obtained by \citet{chaconstudy}, \citet{PanColes2000} and \citet{sarkar2009scale}, where the set of integrals shows how the average number of neighbours change around the centers, they increase for $q\geq2$, and these functions indicate the probability to get a pair of points in a distance less than or equal to $r$.
+All samples studied exhibit the same behavior for $C_q$ independent of the hole density, thus the fractal dimension is convergent and it is similar for different values of $q$.